 During the inaugural event in 2008, the track drew criticism from drivers who complained about the excessively bumpy surface, potentially dangerous pit entry, and high curbs.
 Whilst these issues were sorted out, it wasn’t until before the 2013 race that the FIA approved some larger changes to the configuration of the Marina Bay circuit.
 The “Singapore Sling” chicane at turn 10 was removed and replaced with a simpler, faster left-hand turn.
 Further minor changes to the layout of the track from turns 11 to 13 were made ahead of the race in 2015, mainly to improve overtaking opportunities.
 The current layout of the circuit is pictured opposite.

 - Just four drivers have shared victories at the twelve Singapore Grands Prix held since 2008.
 Sebastian Vettel (2011-2013, 2015, 2019) and Lewis Hamilton (2009, 2014, 2017-2018) have won four times, Fernando Alonso twice (2008, 2010), and Nico Rosberg once (2016).

-- The safety car has made at least one appearance in all eight Singapore Grands Prix held to date (those concrete barriers are unforgiving)
+- The Safety Car has made at least one appearance in every Singapore Grand Prix held to date.